djsudduth/keep-it-markdown/CONTRIBUTING.md

 ## NOTE: Kim is in full refactoring for version 0.50!!
 What's happening?
-The kim structure is being modified for generic output of note.
+The kim structure is being modified for more generic output of notes.
-You will be able to define Keep output classes for markdown, joplin, json, etc.
+You will be able to define Keep input and output classes for markdown, joplin, json, etc.
+Please be aware the changes are fairly significant.

 #### Pull Request Branch
 All contributions should submit pull requests to the **develop** branch of this repo